 How long does it take for gums to heal after periodontal surgery?

-There is a typical recovery time of 1-2 weeks, although it may be longer.
+The typical recovery time is 1-2 weeks, although it may be longer.
 Successful gum grafting can lessen the likelihood of advanced gum disease and improve oral health, which is well worth a short recovery time.

 Is there an alternative to gum grafting?

 The Pinhole Surgical Technique is a relatively recent procedure that can be used instead of a conventional gum transplant.
-We can treat gum recession with this minimally invasive process by having a tiny incision made in the gums, just like in orthoscopic surgery.
+This minimally invasive process involves making a tiny incision in the gums, just like in orthoscopic surgery, to treat gum recession.

 Is periodontal surgery painful?

 Due to the anesthetic, you won’t feel a thing when the dentist works on you.
-However, as you go back to your home and the effects wear off, you may find that you are sore and uncomfortable.
-This may last a week or two depending on the depth of your surgery.
+However, as you go back home and the effects wear off, you may find that you are sore and uncomfortable.
+This may last a week or two, depending on the depth of your surgery.

 Are you awake during periodontal surgery?

-The damaged gum area will be treated with a local anesthetic.
+We treat the damaged gum area with a local anesthetic.
 Conscious sedation may be suggested to alleviate pain.
-You will be awake during the procedure, you should not feel any pain and the conscious sedation used should help to calm your nerves.
+You will be awake during the procedure, and you should not feel any pain.
+The conscious sedation used should help calm your nerves.

 How should you prepare for periodontal treatment?

-You may need to stop taking certain medications a couple of weeks before your procedure, including aspirin, painkillers, and blood thinners.
-We also advise patients to abstain from drinking and smoking for at least 24 hours prior to their treatment.
+You may need to stop taking certain medications a couple of weeks before your procedure including aspirin, painkillers, and blood thinners.
+We also advise patients to abstain from drinking and smoking for at least 24 hours before their treatment.